vcjain/jenkins-sonar-demo/README.md

 - Create a new Organization
 - Navigate to Security Tab
 - Generate a new Token
-- Add Token as Credential in the Jenkins
+- Add secret text Token as Credential in the Jenkins

 ## Configuring Sonar in the Jenkins

 - Add Sonar scanner plugin in Jenkins
 - Setup SonarServer in the Systems in Jenkins